percona/everest-doc/docs/use/multi-namespaces.md

 - You can configure multiple namespaces in Percona Everest.

-- You can install different operators in various namespaces by running the install command multiple times.
+- You can install different operators in various namespaces.

     See the following example for more details:

     ??? info "Installing various operators in different namespaces"

-        To install various operators in different namespaces, such as MySQL and MongoDB operator in namespaces dev and testing, and PostgreSQL operator in namespaces production and staging, run the following commands:
+        To install various operators in different namespaces, such as MongoDB and MySQL operator in namespace production, and PostgreSQL operator in namespace development, run the following commands:
             {.power-number}

-        1. `everestctl install`
+        1. `everestctl namespaces add development`

             ??? example "Expected output"

                 ```sh
                 ?
-Namespaces managed by Everest [comma separated] dev,testing
+Which operators do you want to install?
+PostgreSQL
-                ?
-What operators do you want to install?
-MySQL, MongoDB
+                ✓ Installing namespace 'development'
                 ```

-        2. Rerun the `everestctl install` command to install the PostgreSQL operator in the production and staging namespaces.
+        2. `everestctl namespaces add production`.

             ??? example "Expected output"
                 ```sh
                 ?
-Namespaces managed by Everest [comma separated] production,staging
+Which operators do you want to install?
+MySQL, MongoDB
-                ?
-What operators do you want to install?
-PostgreSQL
+                ✓ Installing namespace 'production'
                 ```